Buzz Lightyear of Star Command (video game)

-Buzz Lightyear of Star Command is a platform/shooter video game developed by Traveller's Tales and published by Disney Interactive and Activision in 2000.
+Buzz Lightyear of Star Command is an action-adventure platform video game developed by Traveller's Tales and published by Disney Interactive and Activision in 2000.
 It is based on the animated series of the same name, a spin-off of the Toy Story franchise.
 It was released for Dreamcast, PlayStation, Microsoft Windows, and Game Boy Color.
 A version for the Nintendo 64 was planned but was later cancelled for unknown reasons.

 The PlayStation version was re-released digitally on PlayStation 4 and PlayStation 5 on December 19, 2023.
+The PlayStation and Game Boy Color versions of the game will be re-released in 2026 as part of the Toy Story: Retro Roundup! compilation.